Zipheir/srfi-258/pre-srfi.md

 prefixed with *string*; the name is otherwise unspecified.
 The resulting symbol is very likely to be unique; it should not be the same (in the sense of 'symbol=?' and 'eq?') as any other symbol.

+It is unspecified whether a symbol created by `gensym` preserves the write/read invariance described in R7RS §6.5.
+A gensym may not “read back in” as the same symbol, and ortable code should not assume that it will.

 Example: